phamnhatanh99/TicTacToe/README.md

 ### How to play

 Open [TicTacToe.jar](TicTacToe.jar) and select the board size you want to play with.
 You (red X) will be playing with a computer (blue O).
 The computer is very simply made so don't be surprised why you are always winning :p.
+If the board is larger than 3x3 and your streaks are blocked at one end by the opponent, then you will need 4 marks to win.

 ### Background story